Docs

 Docker Images

-Both indexer-service-rs and indexer-tap-agent share a TOML configuration file.
-Create a configuration file and pass it with --config /path/to/config.toml.
+Both indexer-service-rs and indexer-tap-agent use a shared TOML configuration file.
+Pass it with --config /path/to/config.toml.

 Environment Variable Overrides